filecoin-project/specs/actors.md

     // Ensure that singeltons can be only launched once.
     // TODO: do we want to enforce this?
-If so how should actors be marked as such? if IsSingletonActor(code) && self.hasInstance(code) {
+If so how should actors be marked as such? if IsSingletonActor(code) {
-      Fatal("cannot launch singelton, which is already launched") }
+      Fatal("cannot launch another actor of this type") }

+    // This generates a unique address for this actor that is stable across message
+    // reordering
+    addr := VM.ComputeActorAddress()

+    // Set up the actor itself
+  	actor := Actor{
+      Code: code,
+      Balance: msg.Value,
+  	}

-  	// This call will insert the actor into the global state tree, under the provided ID.
+    // The call to the actors constructor will set up the initial state
-    addr := VM.CreateNewActor(actorID, code, params)
+    // from the given parameters
+    actor.Constructor(params)

+  	VM.GlobalState.Set(actorID, actor)

     // Store the mapping of address to actor ID. self.AddressMap[addr] = actorID

     return addr
+}

+func IsSingletonActor(code Cid) bool {
+  return code == StorageMarketActor || code == InitActor
+}

+// TODO: find a better home for this logic func VM.ComputeActorAddress(creator Address, nonce Integer) Address {
+  return NewActorAddress(bytes.Concat(creator.Bytes(), nonce.BigEndianBytes()))
 }
 ```